Iterative bounds on effective transport for advection diffusion in periodic flow fields: Introduction

-The long time large scale transport of passive tracers by an incompressible fluid velocity field is equivalent to a diffusion process \cite{Taylor:1915:523} involving an effective diffusivity matrix $\Dg^*$ \cite{McLaughlin:SIAM_JAM:780}.
-A Stieltjes integral representation for $\Dg^*$ was developed for steady flows, involving a spectral measure $\mu$ of a compact self-adjoint operator \cite{Avellaneda:PRL-753,Avellaneda:CMP-339,Murphy:ADSRF-2019}.
-Recently this result was extended to space-time periodic flows, involving a spectral measure for an unbounded self-adjoint operator \cite{Murphy:ADSTPF-2017}.
-This integral representation \emph{separates} the P{\'e}clet number from the geometry and dynamics of the fluid velocity field, which is encoded in the spectral measure through its moments $\mu^n$.
-The theory of Pad{\'e} approximants for Stieltjes functions provide a nested sequence of rigorous bounds for the diagonal components of the matrix $\Dg^*$, given in terms of the measure moments~\cite{Baker:1996:Book:Pade}.
-The bounds get tighter as more moments are incorporated and can converge to the true value of $\Dg^*$ for certain P{\'e}clet number values~\cite{Baker:1996:Book:Pade}.
-However, for over 3 decades, the lack of a way to calculate the measure moments for general fluid velocity fields has hindered the progress of providing rigorous bounds for $\Dg^*$.
+The Stieltjes framework in \cite{Golden:CMP-473} was later adapted by Avellaneda and Majda to the effective diffusivity of a passive scalar in an incompressible fluid flow \cite{Avellaneda:PRL-753,Avellaneda:CMP-339}.
+They systematically exploited analogies with the theory of composite materials to guide their approach and results \cite{Avellaneda:CMP-339}, and introduced a Stieltjes integral representation for $\Dg^*$ in steady flows, via a spectral measure $\mu$ of a compact self-adjoint operator \cite{Avellaneda:PRL-753,Avellaneda:CMP-339}, which was further developed in \cite{Murphy:ADSRF-2019}.
+Recently this result was extended to space-time periodic flows, via a spectral measure for an unbounded self-adjoint operator \cite{Murphy:ADSTPF-2017}.
+The integral representation \emph{separates} the P{\'e}clet number from the geometry and dynamics of the fluid flow, which is encoded into the spectral measure through its moments.